spolu/node-shell/README.md

 ### Implementation details

-When `npm install` is invoked, `node-shell` downloads a package release of `atom-shell` for the current platform and replaces the default app by a wrapper that exposes the `atom-shell` API through RPC on unix domain sockets.
+When `npm install` is invoked, `node-shell` downloads a packaged release of `atom-shell` for the current platform and replaces the default app with a wrapper that exposes the `atom-shell` API through RPC on local unix domain sockets.

-Using the `node-shell` library, node apps can create native apps powered by `atom-shell`, without the need to rebuild native addons against new binaries, straight out of nodeJS.
+Using the `node-shell` library, node apps can create rich native apps powered by `atom-shell`, without the need to build or rebuild anything (including native addons).